QuiverTools/QuiverTools/README.md

 * Reineke's criterion for the existence of a semistable representation of given dimension vector

 * Schofield's and Derksen--Weyman's algorithm for Kac's canonical decomposition of a dimension vector
+  - Lemma 17 of the Derksen--Weyman Compositio paper has a variation for non-acyclic quivers

   Derksen--Weyman book, Algorithm 11.9.11
   Algorithm 8 in their Compositio paper